drewgriffinSU/Project/README.md

 # The Adaptation
 I work in marketing at my organization so I created a social media advertisment for one of our trusts.
 We actually ran this as a paid advertisment and received tremedous results.
 We are a health trust specifically desgined for construction/home builders in metropolitan portland.
-I used our logo with the construction workers because they can relate to this.
+I used our logo with the construction workers because it connects insurance with construction.
+Then in my blurb, I talk about savings, expertise, and how great these employee benefits are.
+I've caught their attention, pitched them on the positives, and how they can receive a free quote instantly.
+The message is quick and straight to the point, only selling them on positives.
+Employee benefits is a confusing process and nobody likes to deal with it, the purpose of the ad is to make it sound easy and simple.
 ![biit](biit.png)

+# Qualities
+When creating the ad, I wanted to keep the image simple, yet attractive.
+I wanted the image to bring them in, and if they make it to the text that's great.

 # Culteral Meaning